ember-learn/guides-source/guides/release/components-update/block-content.md

 ```

 This works pretty well, but the message content is very different.
 It's also
-pretty long, so it wouldn't really be easy to pass through as an argument.
-What
+pretty long, so it wouldn't really be easy to pass the message content through
-we really want is to leave a placeholder for any content supplied by the
+as an argument.
+What we really want is to leave a placeholder for any content
-`<Message>` tag.
+supplied by the `<Message>` tag.

-The way we do that in Ember is the `{{yield}}` syntax.
+The way to do this in Ember is by using the `{{yield}}` syntax.

 ```handlebars {data-filename="app/components/message.hbs"}
 <Message::Avatar